Back to projects

 ✅ Outcome

 The result is a single, performant SPA that consolidates previously siloed experiences.
-The project has improved both user experience and developer experience, and the codebase is now more approachable and future-proof for a small team.
+The project has improved both user experience and developer experience, and the codebase is now easier to maintain.